sictransit/core8/README.md

 This is my first attempt to write an emulator.
 Ever!
 It is work-in-progress and might even be finished eventually.

 The emulator is stable enough to boot OS/8 and run [TINT8](https://github.com/PontusPih/TINT8), the PDP-8 version of a popular tile-matching puzzle video game.
-You can even play ADVENT (Colossal Cave) on it.
+You can even play [ADVENT (Colossal Cave)](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure) on it.

+Have fun!

+## Build

+To build the Emulator:

+	PS c:\...\core8> dotnet build --configuration Release

+This will build the Emulator in Release mode as well as the Terminal Server.
+Those are separate projects in the solution.
+The Terminal Server is a simple console application that listens on port 23 for incoming connections and should be started before the Emulator.

+## Test

+There are extensive tests for the emulator as described in the MAINDEC section below.
+To run them from the command line, use the following command:

+	PS c:\...\core8> dotnet test --configuration Release

+## Run

+Please note that the Emuluator is a console application.
+It can do many things, but it does not have a GUI.
+Options are described below.
+Most users will probably hook up Putty to the terminal server.

+Why not play game of ADVENT?

+### Launch the Terminal Server

+	PS c:\...\core8\TerminalServer\bin\Release\net8.0> .\TerminalServer.exe
+	[20:57:23 INF] Server starting ...

+Terminal server is now running and waiting for connections.

+### Connect using Putty

+	PS c:\bin\putty)> .\putty.exe -telnet -raw localhost 23
+	WELCOME TO THE PDP-8 TERMINAL SERVER

+Terminal Server shows:

+	[21:01:15 INF] Connected: 127.0.0.1:61365

+### Launch the Emulator

+	PS c:\...\core8\Emulator\bin\Release\net8.0\> .Emulator.exe --advent

+The Emulator will boot OS/8 and start ADVENT:

+	WELCOME TO THE PDP-8 TERMINAL SERVER

+	.R FRTS
+	*ADVENT
+	*$
+	Welcome to Adventure!!
+Would you like instructions?

+	>

+Type `Y` and hit `Enter` to get instructions.
 Have fun!
 # Test-driven development - MAINDEC

 The following MAINDEC diagnostics have been tested and run successfully.